pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 docker run -it pauldefusco/cde_spark_submit_migration_tool:latest
 ```

-Your shell is now inside the running container.
-Next, activate the Spark Submit Migration tool.
+You are now inside the running container.
+Next, activate the Spark Submit Migration tool by running the following shell command.

 ```
 cde-env.sh activate -p vc-1